The population of the UK at 30 June 2017 exceeded 66 million people (66,040,229), an increase of 392,000 people since mid-2016.

 net outwards internal migration of those aged 30 years and over

-Many coastal areas show the opposite pattern, with high proportions of people aged over 65 years, and high median ages.
+Many coastal areas show the opposite pattern, with high proportions of people aged 65 years and over, and high median ages.
 Notable the South West has 21.8% of its population aged 65 years and over (33.7% in West Somerset), and a median age of 43.8.Back to table of contents

 An alternative series of population estimates, using a slightly modified cohort component method, is supplied to and published each July by Eurostat (the European Statistics Agency).
 The difference in method, while small, allows estimates at 1 January to be made, to higher single-years of age.
 Eurostat’s analysis of these data show that: